-According to the Board of Labor Statistics that in 2012 there were 177 fatal work related injuries in the private mining sector.
-This was a 14% increase from 2011 in which there were only 155 fatal injuries.
+According to the most recent Board of Labor Statistics report, in 2017, there were 116 fatal work related injuries in the private mining sector.
+This was a 26% increase from 2016 in which there were only 89 fatal injuries.

 Although some of the life insurance companies pay closer attention to these statistics than others, you shouldn’t become frustrated and give up.